etler/stream-weaver/TECHNICAL.md

 * Bundle Conductor (Establishes Bundle Resolution for Code Module and Asset Bundles)

 ### Server Output Stream Browser Serializer
-In the case of a Brower Client, Browser specific serializers can be used to transform the virtual stream representations into serialized HTML that can be natively deserialized by a Browser.
+In the case of a Browser Client, Browser specific serializers can be used to transform the virtual stream representations into serialized HTML that can be natively deserialized by a Browser.
 To establish the site wrapper and execution context, Hydration representations can be serialized into `<html>`, `<head>`, `<body>`, and `<script>` tags with the script tags used to initialize the execution context of a Client Weaver.
 Virtual Components can be serialized into standard HTML and streamed in natively and rendered immediately.
 At the end of the HTML component content, subsequent script tags can be serialized to perform additional specific tasks such as fallback reconciliation and asset bundle resolution.

 * Hydration Stream HTML Serializer (Conversion to HTML Wrapper Context and Script and Metadata Tag Management)
 * Component Stream HTML Serializer (Conversion to HTML)